On the second eigenvalue of random bipartite biregular graphs: Introduction

 A generalization of Alon's question is to consider the spectral gap of random $d$-regular graphs when $d$ grows with $n$.
 In \cite{broder1998optimal} the authors showed that for $d=o(n^{1/2})$, a uniformly distributed random $d$-regular graph satisfies $\lambda(A)=O(\sqrt{d})$ with high probability.
 The authors worked with random regular multigraphs drawn from the configuration model and translated the result for the uniform model by the contiguity argument, which hit a barrier at $d=o(n^{1/2})$.
 The range of $d$ for the bound $\lambda(A)=O(\sqrt{d})$ was extended to $d=O(n^{2/3})$ in \cite{cook2018size} by proving concentration results directly for the uniform model.
 In \cite{tikhomirov2019spectral} it was proved that the $O(\sqrt{d})$ bound holds for $n^{\epsilon}\leq d\leq n/2$ with $\epsilon\in (0,1)$.
 Vu in \cite{vu2008random,vu2014combinatorial} conjectured that $\lambda(A)=(2+o(1))\sqrt{d(1-d/n)}$ with high probability when $d\leq n/2$ and $d$ tends to infinity with $n$.
 The combination of the results in \cite{cook2018size} and \cite{tikhomirov2019spectral} confirms Vu's conjecture up to a multiplicative constant.
-Very recently, the authors in \cite{bauerschmidt2020edge} showed that for $ n^{\epsilon}\leq d \leq n^{2/3-\epsilon}$ with any $\epsilon>0$, $\lambda(A)=(2+o(1))\sqrt{d-1}$ with high probability, which proves Vu's conjecture in this regime with the exact multiplicative constant.
+Recently, the authors in \cite{bauerschmidt2020edge} showed that for $ n^{\epsilon}\leq d \leq n^{2/3-\epsilon}$ with any $\epsilon>0$, $\lambda(A)=(2+o(1))\sqrt{d-1}$ with high probability.
+Later, it was proved in \cite{sarid2022spectral} that Vu's conjecture holds for $\log^{10}(n) \ll d\leq cn$, where $c$ is a small constant.
+In \cite{he2022spectral}, the same bound was proved for $n^{2/3}\ll d\leq n/2$, which settled this conjecture in the regime $\log^{10} n\ll d\leq n/2$.